Shahid Qadri: Early life and career

 Qadri was born in Kolkata in 1942.
 He moved to Dhaka when he was 10 years old.

 Qadri is one of the prominent poets of post-1947 Bengali poetry, who brought a new angle to the Bangladeshi scene by introducing urbanism and a sense of modernity.
 His poetry is infused with patriotism, cosmopolitanism and universalism and in its treatment of nature and city life, it delves deep into the conflicts and the sense of alienation pervading modern life.

 Though he published only four books of poetry, "his tone, alliteration, images and the use of simile made him a unique contributor of Bengali verse."

-Quadri became friends with poet Shamsur Rahman.
+Qadri became friends with poet Shamsur Rahman.
 At the age of fourteen, he was first published in Kabita, edited by Buddhadeb Bosu, who is also a major poet of the 1930s; Qadri subsequently became a well-known figure among the poets of Dhaka and Kolkata.

 After the publication of his third book, Quadri stopped writing and started living in London and Germany.
 Later, in the 1980s, he moved to the United States and started living in Boston, where he married his second wife, Dana Quadri; she died in the late 90s.
 Since then, he has returned to writing again and published his fourth book in 2009.
 Although it has been said that "in the last issue of Kali O Kolom [he] broke his near three decades of silence by penning two poems," he actually broke his silence by contributing to the very first issue of Shabdaguchha, a bilingual poetry journal, published in New York.

 His poems have been translated into English by many scholars, such as Kabir Chowdhury, Kaiser Haq, Farida Majid.